tushar730/Pro-Hunter-Theme/README.md

 </p>

-NotAnotherAnimeTheme is a highly customizable theme for Discord (with [BetterDiscord](https://github.com/rauenzi/BetterDiscordApp/releases/latest)) allowing for a revitalized and fresh take on the Discord UI.
-Every part of the theme is customizable, from the background image to the scroll bar colors.
-The user has full control over the default configuration.
-Preview pictures can be found [here.](https://github.com/puckzxz/NotAnotherAnimeTheme#images-of-variations)
+Pro Hunter is a highly customizable theme for Discord (with [BetterDiscord](https://github.com/rauenzi/BetterDiscordApp/releases/latest)) allowing for a revitalized and fresh take on the Discord UI. github.com/puckzxz/NotAnotherAnimeTheme#images-of-variations)

 ## Installation